Sir Geoffrey Pole1

 M, #107350, b.
 5 January 1352/53, d.
 13 July 1417

-Thomas de Berkeley, 5th Lord Berkeley was born on 5 January 1352/53 at Berkeley Castle, Berkeley, Gloucestershire, England.1 He was the son of Maurice de Berkeley, 4th Lord Berkeley and Elizabeth le Despencer.1 He married Margaret de Lisle, Baroness Lisle, daughter of Warin de Lisle, 2nd Lord Lisle and Margaret Pipard, in November 1367 at Wingrave, Buckinghamshire, England.2 He died on 13 July 1417 at age 64, without male issue.2 He was buried at Wotton-under-Edge, Gloucestershire, England.2 His will (dated 1415/6) was probated in 1417.3
+Thomas de Berkeley, 5th Lord Berkeley was born on 5 January 1352/53 at Berkeley Castle, Berkeley, Gloucestershire, EnglandG.1 He was the son of Maurice de Berkeley, 4th Lord Berkeley and Elizabeth le Despenser.1 He married Margaret de Lisle, Baroness Lisle, daughter of Warin de Lisle, 2nd Lord Lisle and Margaret Pipard, in November 1367 at Wingrave, Buckinghamshire, EnglandG.2 He died on 13 July 1417 at age 64, without male issue.2 He was buried at Wotton-under-Edge, Gloucestershire, EnglandG.2 His will was proven (by probate) in 1417.3

-Thomas de Berkeley, 5th Lord Berkeley also went by the nick-name of Thomas 'the Magnificent'.1 He succeeded to the title of 5th Lord Berkeley [E., 1295] on 8 June 1368, by writ.1 He fought in the wars in France, Spain, Brittany and Scotland between 1378 and 1385.2 In 1386 he entertained the King at Berkeley Castle.2 He was a Commissioner for the deposition of King Richard II on 30 September 1399.2 He was invested as a Privy Counsellor (P.C.) to King Richard II and King Henry IV.2 He held the office of Admiral of the South and West in 1403.2 He held the office of Joint Warden of the Welsh Marches in 1404.2 He held the office of Regent of the Kingdom in April 1416.2
+Thomas de Berkeley, 5th Lord Berkeley also went by the nick-name of Thomas 'the Magnificent'.1 He succeeded as the 5th Lord Berkeley [E., 1295] on 8 June 1368.1 He fought in the wars in France, Spain, Brittany and Scotland between 1378 and 1385.2 In 1386 he entertained the King at Berkeley Castle.2 He was a Commissioner for the deposition of King Richard II on 30 September 1399.2 He was appointed Privy Counsellor (P.C.) to King Richard II and King Henry IV.2 He held the office of Admiral of the South and West in 1403.2 He held the office of Joint Warden of the Welsh Marches in 1404.2 His last will was dated 1415/16.
+He held the office of Regent of the Kingdom in April 1416.2

 At his death, his barony by writ became extinct, althought there is an argument that it should have devolved onto his daughter, Elizabeth.2